 - How to import customers into your loyalty program

-- Reward points for Shopify customers' past purchases
+- Reward points for your customers' past purchases through Shopify

 How to export your customer database from Shopify